 Visit the Gulf Shores early in June, before or after the Fourth of July weekend and anytime in August.
 These times are also the most economical.
 Gulf Shores has a laid-back and casual character, even in restaurants and bars.
 Activewear such as shorts, jeans, casual tops, and comfortable shoes are acceptable, but bring shoes appropriate for hiking or running.
 An umbrella is helpful in the occasional downpour.
 When things cool down, layered clothing or a zip-up jacket keep you cozy.
 Equipment like kayaks, boats, and bikes are easy to rent.
 “Leave Only Footprints” is more than a motto: it’s your responsibility to help maintain the area’s beauty.

 Make this park your one-stop spot for entertainment, especially if you’re short on time.
 This gorgeous park offers a variety of activities for a modest entrance fee.
 The white, sandy beach is roomy, and there’s a convenient outside shower for cleaning up.
 Keep an eye peeled for the sea turtles that frequent the area.
 If you see nests, look but don’t touch.
-A dolphin cruise circles the waters several times a day.
-There are no bad seats on the boat, so you always have a great view of the animals.
 The Wharf is a great place to take in the nightly light show from the huge Ferris wheel.
 RV parking is abundant, there’s a pool, and bike trails abound.

 What would a trip to Gulf Shores be without an alligator exposure — Lefty the sunbathing alligator’s acquaintance notwithstanding.
 Separated by age in secure enclosures, the Gators love to crowd and crawl all over each other.
 An elevated boardwalk keeps you safe while observing the alligators.
 Feeding time is often frantic and very noisy.
 However, as you move more deeply into the fluorescent green, lighted swamp, the ambiance becomes peaceful, quiet and beautiful.
 You can hold a young alligator and feel how soft and smooth the skin is.
 Be sure to bring quarters to buy food to feed them.